9 Common Website Design Features That Hurt Conversions

 Your website should only aim to achieve one thing.
 While you will have some supporting material to help enhance that, it should always flow in the same direction under the same name and with the same focus.

 Anything you add in addition to your goal creates confusion and deters website conversions.
-If you are linking to or referencing other professionals or external products you also dilute your authority and show that someone else is the expert- not you.
+If you are linking to or referencing other professionals or external products, you also dilute your authority and show that someone else is the expert- not you.

-Making your pages as light as possible makes them easy to read and increases your page loading and interaction times.
+Making your pages as light as possible makes them easy to read and increases page loading and interaction times.

 Too Hard To Buy